nazimodi/express-nodejs-mongo/README.md

 ----------------------
 my study beginning<br>
-from now on, i will enrich this project ,and let it useful. we plan to make a web stock scanning app.
+from now on, i will enrich this project ,and let it useful. we plan to make a web stock scanning app. today, i think about a question all the time. how can i learn the latest tech, actually i think the tech in IT not updated so fast, just some format of code modified.so , i still plan to learn the tech step by step.

 #the packages inculded in this project